 If you like to work in a team and enjoy fixing things, then jobs within IT and computers could be a good course of action or something that requires you to be hands-on, such as technicians, factory working and creating things, which can be incredibly interesting to delve into.

 If you have a good sense of technology, then there are plenty of jobs within IT that can be very well paid and diverse in terms of the tasks you will undertake.

-What Will Work For Me?
+What Will Work for Me?

 It’s vital to look at a job that will fulfill you and you probably already have some basic understanding of what you want and what will fulfill you.
 Too many of us go to work 9-5 without any accolades and no praise for their work, often feeling unfulfilled and this can lead to anxiety and depression which we want to steer well away from.

 Focus on your strengths and your goals; where do you see yourself in five years and set those goals with those dates in mind.
 How is it best to harness your skills?
-Go to job fairs and conferences, spy out the land, and network to make new contacts and make your dream job a reality.
+Go to job fairs and conferences, spy out the land, and network to make new contacts and make your dream career path a reality.